 Complete a separate schedule type for each product type you report.
-Enter one of the receipt schedule types from the Schedule of Receipts Table with the appropriate product type found in the Product Type Table.
+Enter one of the receipt schedule types from the Schedule of Receipts Table with the appropriate product type found in the Table of Product Types.
 Both tables (exhibits A and B) are located on the last page of these instructions.

-Company Name, FEIN, and Collection Period Ending

-Enter the appropriate information on each schedule page for the Blender shown on the front of the tax return.
+Company Name, FEIN, and Collection Period Ending Enter the appropriate information on each schedule page for the Blender shown on the front of the tax return.